emotitron/BitpackingTools/README.md

 ## PrimitiveSerializeExt class

 The Primitive Serializer extension lets you bitpack directly to and from ulong, uint, ushort and byte primitives.
 Because there is no wrapper class such as Bitstream, you need to maintain read/write pointers.
-The methods automatically increment these pointers for you however, through the ref to them in the arguments.
+The methods automatically increment the pointer for you, as it is passed to the methods as a reference.
 NOTE: Extension methods cannot pass the first argument reference so the Write() return value must be applied to the buffer being written to.

 ### Basic Usage:
 ```cs